domenic/count-to-6/lib/exercises/arrow_functions_and_this/problem.md

-Arrow functions help to make the confounding issue of `this` less counfounding.
+Arrow functions help to make the confounding issue of `this` less confounding.

 Arrow functions lexically bind the value of `this`.
 It is very likely that you do not know what that sentence means.
 And that's OK.